mph-/lcapy/doc/tutorials.rst

 Opamps
 ======

-An opamp is represented by a voltage controlled voltage source,  The netlist has the form
+An ideal opamp is represented by a voltage controlled voltage source,  The netlist has the form

    >>> E out+ gnd opamp in+ in-  Ac  Ad